심쿵포인트 (Simkung Point) & 스킨십 (Skinship) — Heart-Fluttering Moments in Korean Romance

 - Early: brushing something off, walking close together

 - 유교걸 (yugyo-geol) — literally “Confucian girl.”
 A playful, self-deprecating nickname for a woman with conservative values about dating and skinship.
-The term parodies singer Lee Hyori’s song U-Go-Girl, but here it means “No skinship until it’s official!”
-A 유교걸 usually avoids revealing outfits and doesn’t want any physical affection before a relationship is defined.
+The term parodies singer Lee Hyori’s song U-Go-Girl, but here it’s more like “No skinship until it’s official!”
+A 유교걸 usually avoids revealing outfits and doesn’t want physical affection before the relationship is clearly defined.

 - 유교보이 (yugyo-boi) — the male counterpart.
 Same idea, just applied to men who hold traditional or cautious attitudes about dating.